ajakaja/ajakaja.github.io/_notes/site-notes.md

 Issues with KateX:
 * commas after equations often flow onto the next line
 * fraction lines disappear randomly depending on the zoom.
 It's subpixel something or another in Chrome, but, yeah, it's pretty annoying.
+It's an [open bug](https://github.com/Khan/KaTeX/issues/824) in KateX)
 * macros would be *super useful*, since I write \mathbf{} 100x a page.
 * as mentioned above, the KateX integration with MathJax is wonky.
 But it still looks pretty good.